 .Preliminary Point Temps/PoPs...

-GM...Small Craft Advisory from 4 PM this afternoon to 7 AM EST
+GM...Small Craft Advisory until 5 PM EST this afternoon for Apalachee

-Wednesday for Apalachee

-Bay-Coastal waters From Ochlockonee
+Bay-Coastal waters From Ochlockonee River to Apalachicola

-from Apalachicola

 to Destin FL from 20 to 60 NM.